TL1 Training Grant

 *If a TL1 trainee’s current stipend is above $23,376, a mentor should supplement the stipend from non-federal funds to the original stipend level.

-The UF Clinical & Translational Science Institute is now accepting applications for the TL1 Predoctoral Training Grant.
-Predoctoral students entering their second or third year of graduate study in 2016-17 who have not completed their dissertation proposal defense are eligible to apply.
+The UF Clinical & Translational Science Institute is not currently accepting applications for the TL1 Predoctoral Training Grant.
+The next application cycle will open in January 2017, with an application deadline in March.
+Predoctoral students entering their second or third year of graduate study in 2017-18 and who have not completed their dissertation proposal defense will be eligible to apply.
 The CTSI welcomes applicants from any of its partner graduate programs across 11 UF colleges.
 See the web page links below for more information.
 The TL1 program emphasizes collaboration and team science, and TL1 trainees will be expected to form TL1 Teams of two or more students from different graduate programs to collaborate on some aspect of their dissertation research.
-Preference will be given to applicants who apply as a team.
+Information sessions about the TL1 program will be arranged during the Fall semester.

 - Applicants must be U.S. citizens or permanent residents per NIH policy and entering their second or third year of doctoral graduate study.
 Students from populations underrepresented in the biomedical, clinical, behavioral and social sciences are encouraged to apply (more information).